Alfresco/docs-alfresco/content-services/latest/admin/multi-tenancy.md

 ### Multi-tenancy implementation

-To implement multi-tenancy, Alfresco Content Services has been logically partitioned such that each tenant has access to their own set of tenant-specific stores.
+To implement multi-tenancy, Content Services has been logically partitioned such that each tenant has access to their own set of tenant-specific stores.
 These stores are typically routed to their own physical root directory.
-This also means that indexes are partitioned, since Alfresco Content Services maintains an index per store.
+This also means that indexes are partitioned, since Content Services maintains an index per store.

 All related services are partitioned including node services, security services, workflow services, search and index services, and dictionary services.
 To support Alfresco Share in a multi-tenant environment, additional